 A dash (—) is a punctuation mark that is longer than a hyphen (-) and used to show a break in thought or to emphasize information.

-- The en dash (–) is shorter than the em dash and is used primarily to indicate a range or connection between two items.
+Note: The en dash is slightly shorter than the em dash and is typically used with a space on either side.

 Parenthesis ( )